ncats/RaMP-BackEnd/README.md

 # RaMP Creation Package #

 This repository contains the source code that was used to create RaMP - a Relation database of Metabolic Pathways (https://www.ncbi.nlm.nih.gov/pubmed/29470400).
-RaMP is a conglomerate of 4 different databases (Kegg, Reactome, HMDB, and WikiPathways), which includes pathways and annotations for genes and metabolites.
+RaMP is a conglomerate of 4 different databases (KEGG, Reactome, HMDB, and WikiPathways), which includes pathways and annotations for genes and metabolites.
+The database also includes chemical properties and chemical class annotations from HMDB, ChEBI and LIPIDMAPS.

 #### Note that the files here are NOT RaMP but merely the scripts used to create RaMP. ####
+These scripts are used to build the RaMP database from scratch.
 If you are looking for the RaMP mysql dump, you will find it here: https://github.com/ncats/RaMP-DB/tree/master/inst/extdata If you are looking to access RaMP through our shiny app, look here: https://github.com/ncats/RaMP-DB/